KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Autocomplete.md

 ## How to customize the autocomplete behavior

-You can customize the autocomplete behavior by replacing ``KeyboardInputViewController/autocompleteProvider`` with a custom ``AutocompleteProvider`` or by overriding the various ``KeyboardInputViewController`` functions.
+You can customize the autocomplete behavior by replacing the ``KeyboardInputViewController/services`` provider with a custom ``AutocompleteProvider`` or by overriding the various ``KeyboardInputViewController`` functions.

 For instance, ``KeyboardInputViewController/autocompleteText`` determines which text to pass into the provider.
 It uses ``KeyboardInputViewController/textDocumentProxy`` by default, but you can override it to customize which text to use.

-If you want to temporarily or permanently disable autocomplete, set ``KeyboardInputViewController/autocompleteContext``.``AutocompleteContext/isEnabled`` to `false`.
+If you want to temporarily or permanently disable autocomplete, set the ``KeyboardInputViewController/state`` context's ``AutocompleteContext/isEnabled`` to `false`.